[PHOTO] Marines at Camp Pendleton.

 A big change in Oceanside came when the federal government took over historic 132,000-acre Rancho Santa Margarita and turned it into Camp Pendleton.
 The old ranch house was made home of the commanding general and still functions as an official residence.

 The arrival of military personnel and their families at Camp Pendleton and Camp Elliott in La Jolla precipitated a housing shortage.
 So severe was the shortage that local newspapers ran editorials declaring that it was everyone’s patriotic duty to rent space in their homes for the incoming military personnel and their families.
 Lack of sufficient housing prompted many military families to purchase homes.
 Additionally, local residents began buying vacant lots and constructing low-cost rental cottages.
-This influx of people causes a surge in Carlsbad real estate activity.
+This influx of people caused a surge in Carlsbad real estate activity.

 USO Programs & St. Michael’s